slevithan/oniguruma-parser/README.md

 - Subroutines used in ways that resemble infinite recursion.

 Keep in mind that some Oniguruma features are so exotic that they aren't used in *any* public code on GitHub. `oniguruma-parser` supports more than 99.99% of real-world Oniguruma regexes, based on a sample of ~55k regexes used in TextMate grammars.
-Conditionals were used in three regexes in the sample, and other unsupported features weren't used at all.
+Conditionals were used in three regexes, and other unsupported features weren't used at all.

 Contributions that add support for remaining features are welcome.